trailofbits/mquire/README.md

 - **Incident response** - Quickly query memory dumps to find evidence of malicious activity
 - **Security research** - Study kernel internals and process behavior from memory snapshots
 - **Malware analysis** - Examine running processes and their file operations without detection
-- **Custom tooling** - Build your own analysis tools using the **libmquire** library, which provides a reusable API for kernel memory analysis
+- **Custom tooling** - Build your own analysis tools using the **mquire** library crate, which provides a reusable API for kernel memory analysis

 ## Building and installation